LituRout/SiameseFC-DSR/README.md

  [ **Training and tracking** ] We have not trained our model from scratch, therefore we request the reader to follow the instructions of original SiameseFC [training and tracking] (https://github.com/bertinetto/siamese-fc) in order to train the model.

 Note: The hyper parameters in the provided code may not be exactly what we have used for our evaluation.
 The exact hyper-parameters are given in the paper.
 The code is suitable for understanding the key contributions.
-`This work can only be used for research purposes.
-For commercial use of this work, please contact the authors.`